robertcruise123/Voice-bot-Home.LLC/README.md

 Step by Step guide to use the voice bot :
 📋 What You'll Build
 A conversational AI voice bot that can:
-- Answer questions about Ayush Sarkar (using voice or text)
+- Answer questions about Ayush Sarkar (using voice)
 - Speak responses back to you
 - Work through your web browser